ucl-cssb/cneta/README.md

 > bash run-svtreemcmc.sh
 ```

 The most recent Mac switched to zsh.
-In that case, replace bash with zsh in the commands above.
+In that case, please replace bash with zsh in the commands above.
-However, there may be issues running the commands on Mac with zsh.